 “If you can work from anywhere, why not work from Greece?” asks a promo leaflet.

 This country has shown understanding and vision of the future by enacting this law.
-It is already moved towards this by introducing 5G network covering most cities and bigger towns in the following moths.
+It is already moved towards this by introducing a 5G network covering most cities and bigger towns in the following months.

 Whether this move will pay off to Greece is yet to be seen but there is little doubt that digital nomads will miss the opportunity to live their holidays 365 days a year.